Exhibitions & activities

 Pages, Illustr.: 320 pp.; ca. 380 color illus.

 Imprint: Hotei Publishing

-This book is available for sale in the museum during the open weekends in November for the reduced price of Euro 55 (RRP Euro 65), or can be bought through Brill.
+This book is available for sale in the museum during our open weekends for the reduced price of Euro 55 (RRP Euro 65), or can be bought through Brill.